mento-protocol/docs/developers/mento-core/smart-contracts/README.md

 ****[**SortedOracles**](sortedoracles.md) stores and maintains the state of oracle reports.
 Oracle clients insert their rates into a sorted linked list and the contract checks newly inserted rates against the on-chain circuit breaker BreakerBox.sol.
 If valid, the rate can be used by the protocol to price swaps, otherwise, trading will be halted.

 ****[**StableToken**](stabletoken.md) implements ERC-20 tokens and Celo-specific features for stable assets.
-Each stable asset has its own contract, with StableToken.sol for the Celo Dollar, StableTokenEUR.sol for the Celo Euro, and so forth for new stable assets.
+Each stable asset has its own contract, with StableToken.sol for the Mento Dollar, StableTokenEUR.sol for the Mento Euro, and so forth for new stable assets.

 ****[**Reserve**](reserve.md) **** stores and manages any ERC-20 Mento reserve asset on the Celo blockchain.
 Assets can be accessed and controlled only by Broker.sol as well as a MultiSig, guarded by trading limits from TradingLimits.sol.